ivanvazquezphd/bc_code/Workshop_1/Basics-of-R_bc_code.md

 -   `read.table()`
 -   `read.delim()`

-All of the above function perfrom similarly in that they import tabuluar data such as those in `.csv` or `.txt` format.
+All of the above function perform similarly in that they import tabular data such as those in `.csv` or `.txt` format.

     iris <- read.csv(file = 'iris_dataset.csv')